harshal-paltse/vasundhara-climate-platform/FIX_SUMMARY.md

    - Location controls
    - Recent plantings list (if any trees planted)

-All functionality is now working correctly!
+All functionality is now working correctly! check now